vivekjadhav575/NewProject/README.md

 # Spotify Clone

-Creating Spotify clone using HTML and CSS
+Created Spotify clone using HTML and CSS